Direct to consumer brands are taking over the world.

 - They appeal to younger generations by evidencing their ethical supply chains and using their brand’s story to connect with their audience

-So, without further ado, allow yourself to be inspired by these clever DTC brands.
+So, without further ado, allow yourself to be inspired by these clever direct to consumer brands.

 JUDY sells emergency preparedness kits and primarily caters to a niche, younger audience with their branding and marketing.
 Their storefront boasts a next-gen design using modern language, crystal clear product imagery, and a bold orange color scheme.